Tel: 0115 877 1151 Mob: 07900 988979

 Only around 1 in 10 loft conversions require planning permission, but all loft conversions require building regulation approval.
 In October 2008, the planning laws were relaxed, and all houses now have separate permitted development rights for the roof space.

-Under permitted development, you are allowed 40 cubic metres additional roof space for terraced houses and an extra 50 cubic metres for detached or semi-detached homes.
+Under permitted development, you are allowed 40 cubic metres of additional roof space for terraced houses and an extra 50 cubic metres for detached or semi-detached homes.

 Materials should be in keeping with the existing house.